The Dilemma Of Celebrity Adoptions

 Christian Foundation for Children and Aging

 school2Looking for a worthy charity to get involved in?
-Why not take a closer look at the Christian Foundation for Children and Aging, which was recently ranked number 4 out of the top 10 charities in the United States.
+Why not take a closer look at the Christian Foundation for Children and Aging, which was ranked number 4 out of the top 10 charities in the United States.
 It has also earned the distinction of earning eight 4-star ratings (in a row, mind you) from Charity Navigator.
 Charity Navigator is perhaps the most reliable charity evaluator in the U.S. today.

 So what does the Christian Foundation for Children and Aging do?
 This is their mission statement: